 The framework must be able to integrate with Jupyter notebooks as they are very popular with today's data scientists.
-The functionality must be easily accessible not only as part of python programs but also within Jupyter notebooks.
-This is of special importance also for cloud services such as Google Colab [47] which for example, offers cloud-based Notebooks.
+The functionality must be easily accessible not only as part of Python programs but also within Jupyter notebooks.
+This is of special importance also for using cloud services such as Google Colab [36] which for example offers cloud-based Notebooks.

-Easy of use is a critical aspect of the framework that is to be addressed from the start by allowing for ease of creation, ease of deployment, and easy use of the generated services.
-This is accompanied by easy to use command-line tools.
+Easy of use is a critical aspect of the framework that it addresses from the start ease of generation, deploying, and using the user-defined analytics services.
+This is accompanied by easy-to-use command-line tools.